atharvdange618/Gateway-Device/README.md

 ## Dependencies

-- [Arduino IDE](https://www.arduino.cc/en/software) for uploading the server-side code to your ESP8266 or ESP32 board.
+- [Arduino IDE](https://www.arduino.cc/en/software) for uploading the server-side code to your ESP32 board.

 ## Contributing